-When bringing your kitchen units up to the sides of the cooker leave a 10mm gap between the Stanley and adjacent units, this gap can be reduced by fitting an optional hob side filler strip to the Stanley leaving a 5mm gap (see fig. 4 & 5).
-Likewise the base of your units can be brought up flush to the Stanley's built-in plinth.
+When bringing your kitchen units up to the sides of the cooker leave a 10mm gap between the Stanley and adjacent units, (see fig. 4 & 5).

-When bringing the work top up to the side of the hob leave a 10mm gap to combustible material (see fig. 4).
+When bringing the work top up to the side of the hob leave a 10mm gap to combustible material and a 3mm gap to non-combustible material.